 5. Nine Pints by Rose George

 Nine Pints (the title refers to the volume of blood in the average adult) is a non-fiction book filled with interesting facts about the most vital “liquid organ” we all share: Blood.
-For example, did you know that blood flow in the modern human brain is 600 percent higher than in earlier humans?
+Did you know, for example, that blood flow in the modern human brain is 600 percent higher than in its predecessor?
 Or that the market for trading human and animal blood is worth more than $20 billion a year, making blood the 13th most traded commodity?

 The author is interested in the subject because of her own life history and illness (premenstrual dysphoric disorder (PMDS)).
 Her research takes her all over the world: to a plasma clinic in Canada, an HIV clinic in South Africa and to African slums where half the girls have to prostitute themselves to afford menstrual pads.
-But it is also about positive aspects around blood, blood tests and life-saving innovations that will make the diagnosis of diseases easier and faster in the future.
+But it’s also about positive aspects around blood: George writes about blood tests and life-saving innovations that will make diagnosing diseases easier and faster in the future.

 To the detailed review of Bill Gates